ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 "250km.
 The time I cannot say", Anuka answered while laughing.

 A question impossible to answer, no doubt.
 It was a rainy day, which will affect which mountain passes we choose.
 We would get further information from cars passing from the other direction.
 Perhaps this river would be too high, this steep section too muddy.
 And thus from our available options, our path would emerge.
-Whatever would come to be, we knew it would be a long day, as even during the rarest and most ideal stretches of land our speed wouldn’t surpass 30 mph.
+Whatever would come to be, we knew it would be a long day, as even during the rarest and most ideal stretches of land, our speed wouldn’t surpass 30 mph.

 {% include gallery.html
     images="2023-09-14-north-mongolia/12/__2023-09-07_21-35-33-181000_cam.webp,2023-09-14-north-mongolia/12/__2023-09-08_00-06-43-132000_cam.webp"